Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/re-engaging-with-fault.rst

      .. sign of successful step?

-     2. Give a short upward movement from hoist controls until the :guilabel:`🟢 Downward Enable` light indicator comes ON.
+     2. Give a short Upward movement from hoist controls until the :guilabel:`🟢 Downward ENABLE` light indicator comes ON.

-        - Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are ON.
+        - Both light indicators :guilabel:`🟢 Downward ENABLE` and :guilabel:`🟢 Upward ENABLE` are ON.

      3. Reset the MotoSuiveur® System.